List of all Techniques

 The Diaphragmatic Release helps the broad ligament relax giving baby more room to get into position for labor.

 Fetal Malpositions often begin with an imbalance in the mother's pelvis.
-While this is not always true, it is often true.
-I now believe that the imbalance causes the pain and the malposition.
-It's not the malposition that begins the pain!
+Often, so does pain in the hips, tailbone, pubic bone, round ligaments and SI joints.
 Treating the cause of the pain often solves the fetal malposition as well, since then baby can often slip into an improved, or even optimal, fetal position.
-Try these activities to help turn a posterior baby.
+Try these activities.

 A series of poses for labor when progress is slow.
 Contractions help this technique to work effectively.
 Penny Simkin and Ruth Ancheta call it the Roll-over and it is featured in their Labor Progress Handbook.